Fr. Samuel's e-Epistle for Holy Week

 Triduum (Three Days)

 I am offering the following catechetical guide to Triduum in hopes that it will help you to engage even more fully in these three wonderful days of liturgy.
-For parents it may be, as well, a means to help you to teach your children about the beauty of our Catholic faith
+For parents, it may be as well, a means to help you to teach your children about the beauty of our Catholic faith.
+As I mentioned at Masses last weekend my hope is that you will come to the liturgies of Triduum so that you and your children might experience the three liturgies that hold the central place in our liturgical year.
+And if you bring your children, I suggest that you sit up front where they can see all that I describe here.

 The Mass of the Lord’s Supper